 The deceitfulness of sin, particularly idolatry (Rom 1:21; 2 Cor 4:4; Heb 3:13), is as empty and foolish as eating ashes.
-The result is that one who does this cannot deliver his own soul, or recognize his being deceived.
+The result is that one who does this cannot deliver his own soul or recognize he is being deceived.